 because we have trusted in his holy name.

-22 Let your loving kindness be on us, Lord,
+22 Let your covenant loyalty be upon us, O Lord,

 11 When the mocker is punished, the simple gains wisdom.